DitroniX/EPEM-Ethernet-Power-Energy-Monitor/README.md

 -   DS3231DN RTC & Battery Backup Option
 -   Remove Solder Jumpers

-In addition, although the board is multi-layer, I wanted to try and keep all SMT ideally to one side in order to keep the board mechanical skyline as low and compact as possible, this meant all standard passive components shrinking down to very small 0201 size.
+In addition, although the board is multi-layer, I wanted to try and keep all SMT ideally to one side in order to keep the board mechanical skyline as low and compact as possible, this meant all standard passive components shrinking down to very small size and so including more features for the user.

 ### **MCU Change**